jamie-lord/Lord.technology/_posts/2020-06-11-how-to-set-blob-content-type-when-uploading-to-azure-blob-storage-using-azurestorageblobs.md

 title: >-
   How to set blob content type when uploading to Azure Blob storage using Azure.Storage.Blobs
-date: 2020-06-11T15:15:00.836Z
+date: 2020-06-11T15:15:00.000Z
 ---
 I recently wanted to upload something to an Azure Storage Blob Container and specify the content type without having to make another request, sadly there's currently no documentation that I could find on how to do this common operation.
-Here's how to do it with the current version of Azure.Storage.Blobs (12.4.4)...
+Here's how to do it with the current version of [Azure.Storage.Blobs](https://www.nuget.org/packages/Azure.Storage.Blobs/) (12.4.4)...

 ```
 blobClient.Upload(stream, httpHeaders: new BlobHttpHeaders { ContentType = "text/html; charset=utf-8" }, conditions: null);